Throughput Analysis of Massive MIMO Uplink with Low-Resolution ADCs: Introduction

-For the one-bit quantized MIMO case, the capacity-achieving distribution is unknown.
-In \cite{mezghani07a}, it is shown that QPSK is optimal at low SNR, again under the assumption of perfect CSI at the receiver.
-Mo and Heath Jr. \cite{mo15b} derived high-SNR bounds on capacity for the case when also the transmitter has access to perfect CSI.
+For the 1-bit quantized MIMO case, the capacity-achieving distribution is unknown.
+In \cite{mezghani07a}, it is shown that QPSK is optimal at low SNR, again under the assumption of perfect CSI at the receiver. {Mo and Heath Jr.~\cite{mo15b} derived high-SNR bounds on capacity, and showed that high-order modulations are supported.
+However, their analysis relies on the assumption that the transmitter has access to perfect CSI, which is unrealistic in low-resolution architectures.
+Their contribution leaves open the question on whether high-order modulations are supported in training based schemes where the receiver has partial knowledge of the channel and the transmitter (in our case, the UE) has no channel knowledge.}

-The channel-estimation overhead in massive MIMO can be reduced using reciprocity-based time-division duplexing (TDD), where the channel estimates that have been obtained in the uplink are used for downlink beamforming~\cite{larsson14a}.
 Channel estimation on the basis of quantized observations is considered in, e.g.,~\cite{lok98a, ivrlac07a} (see also \cite{zymnis10a} for a compressive-sensing version of this problem).
-A closed-form solution for the maximum likelihood (ML) estimate in the one-bit case is derived in \cite{ivrlac07a}, under the assumption of time-multiplexed~pilots.
+A closed-form solution for the maximum likelihood (ML) estimate in the 1-bit case is derived in \cite{ivrlac07a}, under the assumption of time-multiplexed pilots.